dbunibas/BART/README.md

 ### How to import BART_Engine source project in NetBeans ####
 1. In NetBeans, File -> Open projects... and select the project folder `Bart_Engine`
 2. Execute ant target task `gfp`, either using command-line `ant gfp`, or using NetBeans (in the projects windows, right click on build.xml -> Run Target -> Other Targets -> gfp)

+### Note
+The available examples are configured to connect to PostgreSQL with the username is “pguser”, with password “pguser”.
+If you don’t want to create this user, please change these two values.